PhD Program Overview

 Qualifying Exam

-PhD students are eligible for the departmental qualifying exam upon successful completion of the first year-required courses while maintaining the minimum GPA requirement.
-All students matriculating in September are expected to sit for the exam at the end of the first year.
-The exam is offered every June.
-The Academic Policy and Admissions Committee (APAC) and the PhD Exam Committee will consider exceptions on a case-by-case basis.
-The HPM PhD Qualifying Exam Guidelines can be found on the HPM doctoral portal page (portal login required).
+PhD students will sit for the departmental qualifying exam at the conclusion of the first year.
+Eligibility to sit for the exam includes successful completion of the first year required courses while maintaining the minimum 3.0 GPA.
+All students matriculating each fall are expected to sit for the exam at the end of the first year.
+The exam is offered every May/June.
+The Academic Policy and Admissions Committee (APAC), and the PhD Exam Committee will consider exceptions on a case-by-case basis.
+The HPM PhD Qualifying Exam Guidelines can be found on the HPM doctoral Sharepoint portal page (portal login required).

 Individual Development Plan (IDP)